jidicula/forcepush/content/posts/2021-02-01-How-the-DND-Digital-HR-Appdev-Team-Does-Agile-Rituals.md

 ## 0-1 Days before End of Sprint: Sprint Pre-planning Meeting
 ### Attending: Scrum Master, Product Team, Extra Developer, Dev Manager

 In this ritual, members of the Product team share the prioritized tasks that our stakeholder wants done in the next sprint.
-The Scrum Master and the extra developer may comment on each task and what might be involved from a technical standpoint. <!-- why is the Dev Manager in this meeting? -->
+The Scrum Master and the extra developer may comment on each task and what might be involved from a technical standpoint.

 The Scrum Master and extra developer may also propose inclusion of a few *developer-dessert* tickets.
 These tickets may not immediately bring value to the stakeholder, but tend to improve developer morale.
 Such tickets may involve refactoring, improving CI/CD, or R&D on new tools or technologies to adopt.